bill209/ppg/README.md

   speech to text: Speech Recognizer   https://github.com/poiuytrez/SpeechRecognizer
     install: cordova plugin add https://github.com/poiuytrez/SpeechRecognizer

-to use: type or speak the name of one of the powderpuff girls.  : )
+to use: type or speak the name of one of the powerpuff girls.  : )